 Electric RV Heater Pros and Cons

-Electric heaters are currently the most popular types of heaters.
+Electric heaters are currently the most popular type of heaters.
 The reason is that these heaters are pretty much maintenance-free.
 There’s no cleaning, changing fuel, fetching wood, or dealing with ashes.

 They also offer instant heat – no waiting.
 Within a minute or two of switching on the heater, your RV or tent will be warm enough to keep you comfortable.